 - What fields are populated when records are created?
 You don’t want to create a matching rule that uses the Website field, for example, if you never fill in that field.

-- How broad do we want the potential duplicates to be?
-When setting up rules you can cast a wide net or small one.
+How broadly do you want the potential duplicates to be?
+When setting up rules you can cast a wide net or a small one.
 If your users are well-trained and familiar with merging records you can make your matching rules broader and let the users decide if a record is a duplicate or not.
-Otherwise, you can set up stricter rules and users will get less warnings about potential duplicates.
+Otherwise, you can set up stricter rules and users will get fewer warnings about potential duplicates.

 To set up your Matching Rules, follow these steps:

 - In Salesforce Setup, search for Matching Rules on the left menu

 - Click New Rule to create a new rule or click Edit to edit an existing rule.
 Note: Rules that are active cannot be edited, deactivate the Duplicate rule and the Matching Rule to edit.
 Standard rules cannot be edited.

 - Choose the object that the matching rule is for.